 A review can also be made against any contract or proforma invoice upon which the documentary credit has been (or will be) established.

-Pricing for other services will vary upon the degree and type of service(s) requested.
+Pricing will vary upon the degree and type of service(s) requested.
 Further details can be obtained by contacting us at one of the methods shown on the contacts page.